 One hundred and eighty four patients underwent MSICS and 176 patients had planned ECCE.
-In both groups, all the patients (100%) were turned up for follow-up on day one and better than 98% follow-up at day 7 and weeks 3, 6, and 12.
-The 6-month follow-up rate was lower in both groups at 96% and 97%.
+Both groups had 100% follow-up on postoperative day 1 and better than 98% follow-up at day 7 and weeks 3, 6, and 12.
+The 6-month follow-up rate was lower but similar in both groups at 96% and97%.

 Both groups achieved good visual results.
-85% of the eyes had a 6 week-post-operative best corrected visual acuity of 6/12 or more in group1while it was 83% in group II (table-1).
+85 % of the eyes had a 6 week-post-operative best corrected visual acuity of 6/12 or more in group1while it was 83% in group11(table-1).
 The common refractive error was myopia with against the rule astigmatism seen in 71(19.7%).
 Against the rule astigmatism ATR was common in MSICS group cases with mean of 1.5 D on first day.
 In conventional ECCE, with the rule astigmatism WTR was in 26% of cases.
 Early visual recovery was better in MSICS group (table-2).
-The complications based on OCTET definitions showed that 69(19.1%) patients had Grade1, 15(4.1%) had Grade II and 4(1.1%) had Grade III complications.
-The most common first postoperative day complication was mild iridocyclitis.
+The complications based on OCTET definitions showed that 69(19.1%) patients had Grade 1, 15(4.1%) had Grade II and 4(1.1%) had Grade111 complications.
+The most common first post-operative day complication was mild iridocyclitis.
 The induced astigmatism was less in MSICS group compared to ECCE group at first day but after six weeks there was no difference.
-In both groupscorneas were clear after 3 weeks time.
-At 6 month follow-up, 22(12.5%) patients in group1 and 27(14.6%) patients in group II had PCO.
+All corneas in both groups were clear by three weeks time.
+At 6 month follow-up, 22(12.5%) patients in group1 and 27(14.6%) patients in group11 had PCO.

-Among all patients 49% house wives and 27% farmers (Table-III) were much happy and did not want glasses.
+Among all patients 49% h o usewives and 27% f armers (Table-iii) were much happy and did not want glasses.
 15% teachers and industrial workers required corrective glasses, 7% were not satisfied either and 2% lost the follow-up or reported dead.